-When You Feel Blocked Pause, Don’t Panic
+When You Feel Blocked: Pause, Don’t Panic

-When You Feel Blocked Pause, Don’t Panic
+When You Feel Blocked: Pause, Don’t Panic

-In a conversation about creative process, Adele spoke openly about long gaps between projects, not as a lack of ability, but as a necessary part of her process.
-The work required time to form.
+In a conversation about her creative process, Adele spoke openly about long gaps between projects, not as evidence of diminished ability but as a necessary part of how her work forms.
+The music required time to develop.
 It required space to mature.
 It required distance from pressure in order to remain honest.
+That perspective challenges a common and damaging reaction, because when creatives feel blocked, the instinct is usually to panic.
+To question ability.
+To assume that momentum has been lost permanently.
+The response follows immediately: try harder, push through, force output.

 But not all blocks are the same.

-Without discernment, all of them feel like failure.
-This is where pressure begins to distort the process and you begin to force ideas before they are ready.
+You start to force ideas before they are ready.
 You produce to prove that you still can.
-You measure your ability by your immediate output.
-And in doing so, you move further away from the clarity needed to create meaningfully.
+You measure your ability by your immediate output rather than by the quality of what eventually emerges.
+In doing so, you move further from the clarity needed to create meaningfully, and the block is no longer the issue.
+The reaction to it is.

-It provides a place to pause without pressure.
-To reassess without panic.
-To sit with the process long enough to understand what is actually happening beneath the surface because sometimes, what feels like a block… is a transition and transitions require stillness.
+The altar interrupts this reaction.
+It provides a place to pause without pressure, to reassess without panic, to sit with the process long enough to understand what is actually happening beneath the surface.
+Because sometimes what feels like a block is a transition, and transitions require stillness before they require anything else.

 Realignment